Mayur-Suryawanshi07/NoteApp/README.md

 ## ✨ Features
 - 📝 Create, edit, and delete notes
 - 🎨 Assign custom colors to notes
-- 🔍 Search & filter notes easily
-- 📅 Auto-save with timestamps
+- 📅 save with timestamps
-- 💾 Offline-first storage with Room
+- 💾 Offline storage with Room
 - 🖥 Built on **Clean Architecture + MVVM**

 ---